How to Meditate

 • Focused-Attention meditation (Calming or Shamatha): focuses attention on a single object; i.e.: breath, sound, mantra, or sensation.
 It emphasizes concentration and calming.

-• Open-Awareness meditation (Insight or Vipassana): awareness of all aspects of your environment, thoughts and sense of self, feelings by “observing” and noting in a non-judgmental way.
+• Open-Awareness meditation (Insight or Vipassana): awareness of all aspects of your environment, thoughts and sense of self, and feelings by “observing” and noting in a non-judgmental way.

-• Loving Kindness meditation (Metta): expressing thoughts of friendliness, kindness and compassion for oneself and others.
+• Loving Kindness meditation (Metta): expressing thoughts of friendliness, kindness, and compassion for oneself and others.
 This especially effective as an anti-dote for anger and hate.

 madison-lavern-4gcqRf3-f2I-unsplash.jpg